 Satyabhama – Third queen of Sri Krishna and daughter of the treasurer of Dwarka – Satrajit.

 Garuda also gets a place in the temple.
 As the Vaahan or vehicle of Vishnu, people believed he took Sri Krishna every morning to Gomti Dwarka where his capital was and every evening brought him back to his palace at Beyt Dwarka.

-It is interesting how the Pandas of Dwarka describe each deity with reference to Sri Krishna.
+It is interesting how the Pandas describe each deity with reference to Sri Krishna.
 When they talk about a deity in the temple, they tell you how he or she is related to Krishna, what they are responsible for and who else they are related to.

-On the walls of Sri Krishna temple at Beyt Dwarka is relatively new and has scenes of Krishna Leela carved on them.
+On the walls of Sri Krishna temple relatively new, has scenes of Krishna Leela carved on them.
 I could see Krishna as Makhan Chor stealing butter from Handi, Krishna playing bansuri or flute in Kadamba Van, Krishna holding the Govardhan Parvat on his little finger as Govardhandhari.
 Some interesting panels include Krishna holding an elephant with its tail.
 I must add there are limited scenes and most other carvings are geometric designs and floral patterns.

-Outside the walls of queen’s temples, I saw the red hand marks.
+Outside the walls of the Queen’s temples, I saw the red hand marks.
 I was curious and the priest could only tell me that these are made during festivals like Diwali and Holi.